fls-bioinformatics-core/GFFUtils/README.markdown

 GFF_RNASeq_Annotator.py
 ----------------------

-GFF_RNASeq_Annotator.py takes gene count data (for example the output from one or more runs of the HTSeq-count program) and combines it with data from a GFF file.
+GFF_RNASeq_Annotator.py takes gene feature data (for example the output from one or more runs of the HTSeq-count program) and combines it with data about each feature's parent gene from a GFF file.

-HTSeq-count should have been run using e.g.:
+To use with HTSeq-count, generate the feature count files using e.g.:

         htseq-count --type=exon -i Parent <file>.gff <file>.sam

 which returns counts of each exon against the name of that exon's parent.

-GFF_HTSeq_Annotator will match up the exon parent with its parent gene and output the counts against gene names.
+GFF_RNASeq_Annotator will match up the exon parent with its parent gene and output the counts against gene names.

 ### Usage ###

-        GFF_RNASeq_Annotator.py <file>.gff <htseq-log1> [<htseq-log2> ...]
+        GFF_RNASeq_Annotator.py <file>.gff FEATURE_COUNTS [FEATURE_COUNTS2 ...]

-Alternatively you can use wildcards to specify multiple HTSeq log files e.g. `*_HTSeq.txt`.
+Alternatively you can use wildcards to specify multiple feature count files e.g. `*_features.txt`.

 ### Options ###